 How you can see the "me" in LCME

-The self-study process will bring together hundreds of individuals: basic and clinical science faculty, administrators, staff, trainees and students.
-It is an opportunity for institutional self-reflection and continuous quality improvement.
-Committees can use their work to improve the school overall.
+The self-study process has brought together hundreds of individuals: basic and clinical science faculty, administrators, staff, trainees and students.
+It has been an important opportunity for institutional self-reflection and continuous quality improvement.
+Committees are using this work to improve the school overall.

 Other important facts and dates to note: